 Business case objectives and use-cases

-Edge Analytics is a key layer in the Industrial IoT or Factory 4.0 technology stack.
+Edge Analytics is a key layer in the Industrial IoT or Industry 4.0 technology stack.

 Smart and cost-efficient data collection and analytics is a fundamental part